swentzellb/HB_quru_survival/README.md

 survival_calculations_winter = GLMM of seedling survival across multiple years + winter climate data as explanation of random effect of year variable

+winter_figures = GLMM of seedling survival across multiple years + winter climate data as explanation of random effect of year variable and finalized figures of winter climate vars

 survival_calculations_Mar21 = up to date GLMM of seedling survival at Hubbard Brook across multiple years with individual characteristisc as fixed predictors + model testing + figures of various models

 ShrubCover2020 = comparing shrub cover data from summer 2019 and 2020